UniMath/agda-unimath/src/ring-theory/subsets-rings.lagda.md

 ### The condition that a subset is an additive submonoid

+This condition asserts that the subset contains `0` and is closed under addition.

 ```agda
 module _
   {l1 l2 : Level} (R : Ring l1) (S : subset-Ring l2 R)